 Joshua 24.15 explains the choice facing Israel, "But if the Household serving the Lord seems undesirable to you, then choose for yourselves this day whom you will serve, whether the gods your forefathers served beyond the River or the gods of the Amorites, in whose land you are living.
 But as for me and my household, we will serve the Lord."
 What is the modern-day equivalent of the priest in the Tribal Household in Judges?✞

-What role did circumcision have in the Tribal Exodus House?
+What role does circumcision have in the Tribal Exodus House?

-How important was loyalty to the Tribal Exodus House?✞
+How important is loyalty to the Tribal Exodus House?✞